Biochip: Applications

 Biotechnology chips have a wide range of applications across many fields.

 Medical diagnostics

-Biotechnology chips are widely used in medical diagnostics for detecting diseases such as cancer, infections, and genetic disorders.
+Biotechnology chips are widely used in medical diagnostics for detecting diseases such as cancer, infections, and genetic disorders, owing to its advantages of high throughput, high sensitivity, rapid detection, and low sample consumption.
 These chips can rapidly analyze samples of blood, saliva, or tissue to detect genetic mutations, infectious agents, and biomarkers.

 Drug development and personalized medicine

 Biotechnology chips play a key role in the development of new drugs.
 They enable high-throughput screening of potential drug compounds and help identify biomarkers for personalized treatment plans.
 Additionally, the use of biotechnology chips allows for more efficient testing of drug efficacy and safety.

 Genomics and proteomics

 Biotechnology chips are used in genomics and proteomics research.
 DNA microarrays and protein chips enable scientists to analyze large amounts of genetic and protein data simultaneously.
 These chips facilitate the study of gene expression, genetic variation, and protein interactions, advancing the understanding of complex biological systems.